petivagyok16/friendlytalks/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## Deploying to GitHub Pages
-Run `ng github-pages:deploy` to deploy to GitHub Pages.
+Run `ng github-pages:deploy` to deploy to GitHub Pages